xyb3rt/sxiv/README.md

 Usage
 -----
+sxiv has two modes of operation: image and thumbnail mode.
+The default is image mode, in which only the current image is shown.
+In thumbnail mode a grid of small previews is displayed, making it easy to choose an image to open.

 sxiv supports the following command-line options:

     -d           Scale all images to 100%, but fit large images into window